 CCD as we know it gained attention in the winter of 2006 to 2007 when beekeepers began reporting unusually high losses of their hives.
 Some commercial beekeeping operations lost up to 90 percent of their honey bee hives.
 While the number of CCD cases declined slowly over the next few years, colony loss is still a subject of concern to this day.
 CCD in particular remains a concern because scientists are still working to figure out exactly what it is.

 What Makes CCD Different?

 The key to understanding Colony Collapse Disorder is understanding why it’s different than other causes of hive failures.
-When beekeepers were reporting significantly high losses of bee hives in 2006 and 2007, around 50 percent of those cases displayed unusual symptoms.
+When beekeepers were reporting significantly high losses of beehives in 2006 and 2007, around 50 percent of those cases displayed unusual symptoms.
 This meant that experts couldn’t identify the losses as one of the known causes of honey bee death.
-The most obvious symptom of CCD is the sudden—sometimes overnight—disappearance of a hive’s workers bees.
+The most obvious symptom of CCD is the sudden—sometimes overnight—disappearance of a hive’s worker bees.
 The worker bee population would abandon its queen, the brood, and any pollen or honey stores within the hive.
 Additionally, beekeepers would find few, if any, dead worker bees in the hive or its surrounding areas.
 While these disappearances don’t directly destroy a hive, the colony can’t survive without worker bees to protect the queen, raise brood, and make honey.

 Potential Causes of CCD